 Steps to Follow

-- Measure out enough product for the painting.
+- Mix, then measure out enough product for the painting.
 Golden says to use one ounce per square foot to be covered.

-- With a fine-haired brush at least two inches wide, apply a series of “sevens” across the painting surface.
-When loading the brush, dip it to about halfway up the bristles.
+- With a fine-haired brush at least two inches wide, load it to 1/3 to 1/2 the bristles’ length.
+Apply a series of “sevens” across the painting surface.
 When applying the product, use both sides of the brush alternately.